codesandbox/sandpack/website/docs/docs/advanced-usage/components.md

 ### Extending expect

 :::note
-Although not all configuration is supported, extending expect with custom / third party matchers is still possible.
+Although not all configuration is supported, [extending expect](https://jestjs.io/docs/expect#expectextendmatchers) with custom / third party matchers is still possible.
 :::

+Add the matchers either as a dependency or as a file and then import the matchers into your tests and invoke `expect.extend` with your matchers.

 ```jsx
 const extendedTest = `